shaner1/DataRepresentation/README.md

     'password':'',
     'database':'datarepresentation'

 To set up mySQL please run the set_up_sql.py file.
 You can do this from the CLI while you are within the folder of the repo and type `python set_up_sql`.
-This should create a database and 2 tables, one called stock and the other shoppingList.
+This should create 2 tables, one called stock and the other shoppingList.
+If you do not have a database called datarepresentation please uncomment lines 12 - 14 in the python file.
 If that does not work here is the code to create the db and tables manually:

 ```sql CREATE DATABASE datarepresentation```